Anne Turner (murderer): Trial and execution

 Two years later, after Overbury's murder came to light, Turner, Helwys and all the other accomplices in the crime were put on trial, the hearings being overseen by Sir Edward Coke, Lord Chief Justice of the King's Bench, and the king's Attorney General, Sir Francis Bacon.

 With overwhelming evidence against her, Turner confessed to her role in the crime.
 In passing sentence Chief Justice Coke referred to her as "a whore, a bawd, a sorcerer, a witch, a papist, a felon and a murderer".
 He also ordered her to be hanged in the fashionable starched ruffles she had invented "so that the same might end in shame and detestation".

 Turner was hanged at Tyburn on 15 November 1615.
-Her hangman, not by coincidence, also wore "bands and cuffs of the same colour."
-Yellow starch then went out of fashion.
+Her hangman, not by coincidence, also wore "bands and cuffs of the same colour".
 Her body was taken by cart to St Martin-in-the-Fields church for burial.

 Turner reportedly left behind three illegitimate children she had with Mainwaring.

 A witness John Castle described his response to the execution, "I saw Mrs Turner die.
 If detestation of painted pride, lust, malice, powdered hair, yellow bands, and the rest of the rest of the wardrobe of court vanities; if deep sighs, tears, confessions... be signs and demonstrations of a blessed penitent, then I will tell you that this poor broken woman... now enjoys the presence of her and our Redeemer".

+Yellow starch was said to have gone out of fashion immediately, but portraits and other evidence show that it continued in use in court circles in the 1620s.